JanNeuendorf/SVC16/README.md

 The instructions have the form `opcode arg1 arg2 arg3`.

 In the following table, all instructions are listed. `@arg1` refers to the value at the memory address `arg1`.
-If the opcode is greater than 15, the system will abort.
+If the opcode is greater than 15, ***and the code is run***, the system will abort.

+> [!NOTE]
+> You can have data blobs in the binary that does not correspond with the opcodes.
+> This is fine **until and unless** you extensively try to run this blob of data as code.

 If one of the three arguments is not used, it can be set to any value, but it can not be omitted.

 When the instruction pointer advances, it does so by four positions.